saikotek/docs/pages/public_cloud/public_cloud_network_services/tutorials-02-secure-lb-external-certificat/guide.en-gb.md

 ---
-title: "How to configure a `TERMINATED_HTTPS` listener via CLI / Horizon"
+title: "Configuring a `TERMINATED_HTTPS` listener via CLI / Horizon"
 excerpt: "Discover how to configure a secure Public Cloud Load Balancer with a certificate from a third-party supplier."
 updated: 2024-11-29
 ---